-The statewide mink harvest continues to remain somewhat stable and has increased over the past several years.
-The 2011-12 estimated harvest of 872 mink is the highest in four years (Table 8).
-Mink harvest is considered to be somewhat correlated to interest in muskrat trapping, however this does not appear to be the case with the 2011-12 peak in muskrat harvest numbers.
-The estimated 2011-12 mink harvest was only 4% above the 10-year harvest average (Fig. 13), despite good pelt prices.
-The average value of mink pelts was the highest level in at least 18 years (Table 8).
-This average mink harvest may be a consequence of changing private ownership that precludes traditional access to small streams and wetlands, while muskrat can be found on public land wetlands.
+The statewide mink harvest has continued to increase over the past several years since the lowest harvest during 2008-09 in recent years.
+The 2012-13 estimated harvest of 1,491 mink is the highest since 2000-01 (Table 8).
+Mink harvest is considered to be somewhat correlated to interest in muskrat trapping, which appears to be the case with the 2012-13 peak in muskrat harvest numbers.
+The estimated 2012-13 mink harvest was 37% above the 10-year harvest average (Fig. 13), along with above average pelt prices.
+The average value of mink pelts was the second highest level in at least 19 years (Table 8).
+Mink harvest levels are likely tied to landownership patterns and trapper access to streams and wetlands, and where muskrat can be found on public land wetlands.

-Population monitoring activities for muskrat are based completely on harvest survey data, with CPUE considered to be an indicator of relative population trend, which could be considered as stable, despite the average estimated harvest during the 2011-12 season.
-When examining the trend in CPUE for mink, it appears harvest effort has generally remained stable, with some changes in harvest effort that may be related over time to interest in muskrat trapping, indicating that mink are being harvested at about a similar rate per unit of effort, at least until the until the 2011-12 season (Fig.14).
+Population monitoring activities for muskrat are based completely on trapper harvest survey data, with the CPUE considered to be an indicator of relative population trend, which could be considered as stable, despite the above average estimated harvest during the 2012-13 season.
+When examining the trend in CPUE for mink, it appears harvest effort has generally remained stable, with some changes in harvest effort that may be related over time to interest in muskrat trapping, indicating that mink are being harvested at about a similar scale per unit of effort, at least through the 2012-13 season (Fig.14).
 A comparison of CPUE for mink with the other semi-aquatic species is shown in Fig. 51.